david-c14/SubmarineFree/manual/DO.md

 ## Truth Tables

-If you right click on a gate, a truth table will be displayed to help you understand the connections to and from the gate.
+If you right click on a gate, the menu will offer a truth table which can help you understand the connections to and from the gate.

 ## Signal Range